×

 When we asked people about industries and career opportunities in Riga, they reponded:

 "Foreigners often work in Riga in a variety of industries, including hospitality, IT, finance, and education.
 Many foreigners also work in the service industry, such as restaurants, bars, and hotels.
-Additionally, there are many opportunities for foreigners to work in the retail sector, as well as in the construction and manufacturing industries," commented one expat who made the move to Riga.
+Additionally, there are many opportunities for foreigners to work in the retail sector, as well as in the construction and manufacturing industries," remarked one expat who made the move to Riga.

 What is life like in Riga?